Tax Implications of Selling a Business: Federal, State, and Structural (2026)

 What This Means for You

 Business sale taxes aren’t one-size-fits-all.
 A $500K profit difference in deal structure directly impacts your after-tax proceeds.
 Professional tax planning alongside legal deal structuring can save six figures.
 At CT Acquisitions, we work with your CPA and tax counsel from initial valuation through closing to ensure deal terms align with your tax position.
-Starting this conversation early—not at closing—is where real value emerges.
+Starting this conversation early, not at closing, is where real value emerges.
+For a deeper dive on this topic, see our guide on understand the tax implications of selling your llc membership interest.

 Can I defer taxes by using an opportunity zone investment?

 Partially.
 Section 1045 opportunity zone rules let you defer capital gains if you reinvest proceeds within 180 days into designated funds.
 You’ll owe the tax eventually (in 2047 or upon exit), but the deferral buys time.
 This works better for sellers relocating or pursuing other ventures.
-Consult a tax advisor—rules are complex and benefits vary by location.
+Consult a tax advisor, rules are complex and benefits vary by location.
+Related: our walkthrough on tax structure decision tree for business sellers.

 Want to Know Your Specific Number?